Martin Shkreli convicted of securities fraud, conspiracy

 Martin Shkreli, who gained national notoriety two years ago for jacking up the price of an AIDS drug, was convicted of securities fraud Friday for mismanaging two investment funds.

 A jury in Brooklyn deliberated almost five days before returning guilty verdicts against Shkreli, 34, on two counts of securities fraud and a single count of conspiracy.
-He was acquitted on five other charges.
+He was acquitted on five other counts of conspiracy.

+The most serious count, securities fraud, carries a maximum prison term of 20 years.

 Federal prosecutors accused Shkreli of cheating investors out of more than $11 million between 2009 and 2014 in what amounted to a Ponzi scheme.